Hero Florida teacher gave fiancée instructions if he died in a shooting

 The Long Island native who died saving students in Florida last week gave his fiancée specific instructions about his funeral — should he ever die in a school shooting, the weeping woman said Sunday.

-Hero teacher Scott Beigel once told fiancée Gwen as they watched coverage of a school shooting on TV, “Promise me if this ever happens to me, you will tell them the truth — tell them what a jerk I am, don’t talk about the hero stuff,” the grieving woman sad through tears during Beigel’s funeral at Temple Beth El in Boca Raton, Fla.
+Hero teacher Scott Beigel once told fiancée Gwen as they watched coverage of a school shooting on TV, “Promise me if this ever happens to me, you will tell them the truth — tell them what a jerk I am, don’t talk about the hero stuff,” the grieving woman said through tears during Beigel’s funeral at Temple Beth El in Boca Raton, Fla.

 “OK, Scott, I did what you asked,’’ the tearful woman continued.
 “Now I can tell the truth.
 You are an amazingly special person.
 You are my first love and my soulmate.’’